tttor/islam/quran/saran-perbaikan-terjemahan/README.md

   * http://tokosyaamilquran.com/syaamil-quran-terjemahan-perkata-hijaz-a5/

 ## Sources of confusion/approximation in translation
+* Understanding (based on the understanding of the companions)
 * Grammar: pronouns, definitiveness, plural/singular
-* Vocab
+* Vocabs
-* Understanding (based on the understanding of the companions)

 ## Misc
 * There (will) always exist Indonesia speaking muslims that have not yet mastered Arabic